Advertiser Disclosure

 Hot Tip: Try booking your Virgin Atlantic Upper Class flights during the standard season instead of peak to save on points.

-Here are prices you should expect to pay on some of the routes with the new Upper Class product:
+Here are the standard season prices you can expect on some routes with the newest Upper Class:

 Delta One Suites A350-900 seats 8B and 8C